|Botanical Name||Matricaria chamomilla L.|

 Chamomile is native to Europe.
-It is cultivated in the tropical regions of Nepal (below lOOOm).
-It is an annual aromatic herb, reaching up to 60 to 90 em.
-The stem is much branched, hairless and fistular.
-Leaves alternate, finely dissected.
-Flowers are small, aromatic, size ranged from 1.3 to 2.0 em across; flower heads have white peripheral ray florets and yellow tubular disc florets.
+It is cultivated in the tropical regions of Nepal (below 1OOOm).
+It is an annual aromatic herb, reaching up to 60 to 90 m.
+The stem is much branched, hairless, and fistular and the leaves are alternate and finely dissected.
+Flowers are small and aromatic, with sizes ranging from 1.3 to 2.0 cm across; flower heads have white peripheral ray florets and yellow tubular disc florets.

 Chamomile oil is extracted by steam distillation of the flowering heads (inflorescence) of Matricaria chamomilla.

-This plant has been used to treat various complaints regarding nervous dyspepsia, nervous bowel, tension, headache,sleeplessness, especially for children.
+The chamomile plant is used as a treatment for various complaints regarding nervous dyspepsia, nervous bowel, tension, headache, and sleeplessness, especially for children.

-Skin Care: allergies, boils, cut and wounds, dermatitis, eczema, hair care,inflammation
+Skin Care: allergies, boils, cuts and wounds, dermatitis, eczema, hair care, inflammation

 |Appearance:||A viscous fluid|

 Chamomile oil mainly consists of sesquiterpene derivatives (75–90%) but only traces of

 monoterpenes.
 The chamomile oil contains azulene, matrichin, terpene hydrocarbon, ketonic alcohol,